Officers, N.C.O.s and Men of the 1st Battalion, Buried in Vevey (St Martin’s) Cemetery

 Grave: 61 Died: 26 July 1918 Age: 25

 Personal: William was born in Mile End, London, on 26th June 1893.
 He was the 3rd son of Frederick James Victor and Annie Elizabeth (née Cook) Coltman.
-However, Frederick died in the September quarter 1901.
+However, Frederick died in Poplar Hospital in July 1901, aged 34.
+He was buried in Tower Hamlets Cemetery on 20th July.

 William had 2 older brothers, Thomas Frederick William and Albert Edward Purfleet, two younger brothers, Henry Gordon and Ralph Stanley, and a younger sister, Elizabeth Emily Maude.
 (1901 Census RG 13/355) At the end of the War the family was living at 23 Enfield Road, Hornsey Vale, London 8.

-At the time of his enlistment he was 4′ 7½” tall (1.41 m.), weighed 72 lbs.
-(5 st. 2lbs.) had a ‘fresh‘ complexion, blue eyes and light brown hair.
+At the time of his enlistment, aged 13, he was 4′ 7½” tall (1.41 m.), weighed 72 lbs.
+(5 st. 2 lbs.) had a ‘fresh‘ complexion, blue eyes and light brown hair.
 His religion was Church of England.
 His vision was not very acute, but clearly good enough for his enlistment.

 He was described (2nd October 1913) as “intelligent, hard-working and reliable“, a gifted clarinettist as showed ‘promise‘ on the cello!

-He was awarded his first Good Conduct Badge on 4th December 1908 and his second on 30th November 1911.
-Even so, by 1912 he had recorded “a number of cases of drunkenness“.
+He was awarded his first Good Conduct Badge on 4th December 1908 and his second on 30th November 1911. (below) He had recorded “Number of cases of drunkenness – NIL“.

 He was described as a “very excellent lad” and received a ‘VG’ for most of his studies..
 On 24th September 1909 he was posted to Belfast and spent 10 days in hospital in August 1911 suffering from diphtheria.